As someone who loves coffee, I've tried everything, from a French press to an espresso machine, Moka Pot, and more.

 With the Keurig machines, you lose more flavor as the Keurig K-cups have less control over the acidity and strength as the ground coffee is already within the K-cup.

 What about brew strength?
-You can brew everything from light roast to dark roast with the Aeropress coffee maker, as you have more control over the brewing process.
+You can brew everything from Learn How To Set Up Keurig Auto Brew! with the Aeropress coffee maker, as you have more control over the brewing process.

 With the Keurig, you also get your choice of brew strength.